cedaro/better-internal-link-search/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve the internal link popup functionality with time saving enhancements and features.
+Improve the internal link popup manager with time-saving enhancements and features.

 == Description ==

 Better Internal Link Search improves the default internal link searching feature in a number of ways, making it faster and easier to find the content you want to link to.

-The most basic feature limits results to posts and pages that contain your search query in their titles, rather than returning every post that contains the query in the title *or content fields*--this greatly reduces the number of results on sites with a large amount of content and should improve accuracy.
-In addition, term archives are included in the results so you can more easily link to them.
+The most basic feature limits results to posts and pages that contain your search term in the title, rather than returning every post that contains the term in the title *or content field* -- this greatly reduces the number of results on sites with a lot of content and should improve accuracy.

-Beyond those simple changes are more powerful features that can be customized for your particular site, including creating shortcuts and even searching external sites without leaving WordPress!
+Beyond that simple change are more powerful features that can be customized for your particular site, including creating shortcuts for often-used links and even searching external sites without leaving WordPress!

 = Features =